Backcountry Course in Canada

 Had today’s weather offered poor visibility, as well as tracked snow, Bodie would have chosen to do rescue exercises, or show how the ski area assesses their own avalanche safety, and thereby made room for future touring days”.

-When you travel with Snowminds we take care of all the practicalities.
-That way you can pack your bags and good vibes and focus on preparing for your next adventure.
+When you travel with Snowminds we take care of all the logistics, that way you can pack your bags and good vibes and focus on preparing for your next adventure.

 With this course package, you can look forward to the following benefits: